 10 partners from 7 countries from peripheral and emerging regions in Europe are collaborating to help each partner region develop inclusive digital innovation ecosystems and services that serve the current and future needs of their economies and society .
 The project will improve its 7 selected policy instruments to help them to become better enablers and deliverers of digital innovation.

 CARPE DIGEM will examine how the partners in close collaboration with their regional public, private and community stakeholders, can better communicate and enage their regions in improving strategies for digital transformation, predicting and developing new competencies for the future.

-CARPE DIGEM is about how to create functioning and sustainable Digital Innovation Ecosystems (DIGEM) within government, civil society and business that are required to convert the use and application of new technologies into economic and social core of Europe, traditional 'receivers' of innovation and change.
+CARPE DIGEM is about how to create functioning and sustainable Digital Innovation Ecosystems (DIGEMs) where government, civil society and business cooperate to convert the opportunities offered by new technologies into economic and social core of Europe, traditional 'receivers' of innovation and change.

-CARPE DIGEM will show how we can collectively catalyse, lever, network and expand inter-regional digital eco-systems to provide universal access to the integrated digital solutions and eco-systems our citizens and enterprises need.
+CARPE DIGEM will show how we can collectively catalyse, lever, network and expand inter-regional digital eco-systems outside metropolitan Europe, to provide universal access to the integrated digital solutions and eco-systems our citizens, public administrations and businesses need.

 Research and innovation

 The NW Region of the island of Ireland is the only functional economic region of such scale which experiences a national jurisdictional border.
 As such, specific arrangements through the North West Partnership Board (NWPB) have been made and a policy instrument, the North West Strategic Growth Plan.” developed.
 It has 3 axes:

 1 Economic growth and investment;

 2 Physical and environmental development;

 The 1st axis aims “to enhance the region’s innovation ecosystem to capture jobs and enterprises in the next wave of digital innovation”